 So far, those predicting the collapse of the dollar have all been very, very wrong — or, at the least, absurdly hyperbolic.
-The dollar has collapsed… it’s just happening very, very slowly.
+The dollar is collapsing… it’s just happening very, very slowly.

 And this is the risk of so many investment teasers that sound smart and logical.
 Logical-sounding arguments are easy to build in complex systems, especially when the writer is (or sounds like) a well-informed expert in areas that the reader doesn’t understand fully… and even more so when the people who are reading that argument already have an ideological axe to grind (as most of us do in this poisoned partisan environment, where “winning” is better than being intelligent or correct).

 In general, if you find yourself nodding at these kinds of ads and saying to yourself “that’s what I’ve been telling everyone all along!” … you’re being played.